 Central Asia is where the countries of the former Soviet Republic were located.
 Central Asia is made up of deserts, mountains, and plateaus.
 Many people of Central Asia earn their living by raising animals such as sheep or goats.

 South Asia is made up of many mountain chains including The Himalaya Mountains.
-The tallest mountain of world is Mount Everest.
+The tallest mountain in this area is Mount Everest.
 It’s part of the Himalaya Mountains chain.
 Thousands of people have climbed Mount Everest.
 This is a dangerous climb at 29,029 feet!
 The first person to climb to the top of Mount Everest was Edmund Hillary from New Zealand.
 The largest country in South Asia is India.
 Over one billion people live in India.
-This is almost one fourth of the world’s population!
+This is almost one-fourth of the world’s population!
 Many different languages are spoken in India.
 The most common languages heard are Hindi, Bengali, Telugu, Marathi, Tamil, and Urdu.
 Many tourists from all over the world come to India to tour the famous Taj Mahal mausoleum.

 Southeast Asia has thousands of islands surrounding a strip of mainland.
 Japan and Indonesia are located here and are made up of many smaller islands.
 These countries along with China lead the world in manufacturing goods.
 Southeast Asia has large rice farms.
 This region gets a lot of rain which is needed for growing rice.